 Problem Statement Narrative: Describe problem identified by performance data including baseline data.

-Arizona is .9% below the 85% threshold.
-(84.10%)
+Last year, Arizona was .9% below the 85% goal level (84.10%).
+This ongoing training program will support our efforts to meet the goal going forward.

-Projected Goals for FY 2020 - 2022: Enter performance goal.
+Projected Goals for FY 2020 - 2022:

+Enter performance goal.

-Arizona DPS will meet or exceed the 85% threshold by conducting training on ERODS and Hours of Service updates.
+Arizona DPS will meet or exceed the 85% threshold by conducting continuing training on ERODS and Hours of Service updates.

-Program Activities for FY 2020 - 2022: Describe the activities that will be implemented including level of effort.Since the month of September, Arizona DPS began training all certified CMV inspectors on the ERODS program, updated computers for successful use during inspections and held training for the new hours of service updates.
-To date, approximately 250 inspectors have already been trained on the new system and hours of service updates.
+Program Activities for FY 2020 - 2022: Describe the activities that will be implemented including level of effort.

+In the coming year, AZDPS will provide in-service training to all statewide certified inspectors on operating authority, hours of service and ERODS.
+These training activities will be integrated into the new training website as it comes online.